Cray-HPE/docs-csm/operations/iuf/IUF.md

                                 $(BOOTPREP_CONFIG_DIR)/bootprep/management-bootprep.yaml
   -rv RECIPE_VARS, --recipe-vars RECIPE_VARS
-                        location of the recipe_vars.yaml file (aka product_vars.yaml), used by `sat bootprep` -um UPDATE_METHOD_MANAGEMENT, --update-method-management UPDATE_METHOD_MANAGEMENT
+                        location of the recipe_vars.yaml file (aka product_vars.yaml), used by `sat bootprep` -sv SITE_VARS, --site-vars SITE_VARS
+                        Path to site parameters file.
+Default is ${RSM_BASE_DIR}/$IUF_ACTIVITY_SESSION}/site_vars.yaml -um UPDATE_METHOD_MANAGEMENT, --update-method-management UPDATE_METHOD_MANAGEMENT
                         Method to update the management nodes.  (rolling) 'reboot' or (rolling) 'in_place' (update running nodes).
-Defaults to 'reboot'
-  -uc UPDATE_METHOD_MANAGED, --update-method-managed UPDATE_METHOD_MANAGED
+Defaults to 'reboot' -uc UPDATE_METHOD_MANAGED, --update-method-managed UPDATE_METHOD_MANAGED
                         Method to update the managed nodes.  (rolling) 'reboot' or (rolling) 'in_place' (update running nodes).
-Defaults to 'reboot'
+Defaults to 'reboot' --limit-managed-nodes LIMIT_MANAGED_NODES [LIMIT_MANAGED_NODES ...]
-  -ln LIMIT_NODES [LIMIT_NODES ...], --limit-nodes LIMIT_NODES [LIMIT_NODES ...]
+                        Override list used in rolling stage to assist with repairing broken managed nodes.
+  --limit-management-nodes LIMIT_MANAGEMENT_NODES [LIMIT_MANAGEMENT_NODES ...]
-                        Override list used in rolling stage to assist with repairing broken nodes.
+                        Override list used in rolling stage to assist with repairing broken management nodes.
-                        For example, --limit-nodes ncn-w003 would cause the rollout stage to only reload ncn-w003;  --limit-nodes x3000c0s37b0n0 would also work.
+  -mrp MASK_RECIPE_PRODS [MASK_RECIPE_PRODS ...], --mask-recipe-prods MASK_RECIPE_PRODS [MASK_RECIPE_PRODS ...]
+                        If product_vars was specified, mask the versions found within product_vars for the products specified, So versions for the specified products would be pulled from the product catalog.
+Note that the versions found in the `--site-vars` (or the version being installed) would override it anyway.
 ```

 These [examples](examples/iuf_run.md) highlight common use cases of `iuf run`.